pettitto/TechTest/README.md

 Wrote a script to check diskspace '/'.
 This logs out to a logfile as requested with a datetime and the amount if space that's left available.
 This has been added to cron and runs every 5 minutes as requested.

 Logrotate rotates the logs every 1 hour and compresses the rotated logfile and keeps a maximum of 10 rotated logfiles.
-This was achieved by adding the following to /etc/logrotate.conf:
+Since hourly logrotates don't quite come out of the box, I had to create my own /etc/cron.hourly/logrotate directory and configuration file:

 /var/log/freespace {
         hourly
         create 700 skyuser skyuser
         rotate 10
         compress
+        nomail
 }

 Installing netdata: I had to teporarily enable outbound connectivity to netdata to allow the netdata to be installed.
 The installation took around 5 minutes to complete with this command: bash <(curl -Ss https://my-netdata.io/kickstart.sh).
 The dashboard for this was available for viewing on <INSTANCE_IP>:19999